 Our tax advisory and dispute resolution team consists of barristers who have extensive experience in tax disputes, litigation and advisory work.
 We offer heavy-weight advocacy experience alongside technical knowledge and expertise.

-In the current edition of Chambers UK we have two out of only three barristers recommended outside London for Tax litigation.
-George Rowell and Alison Graham-Wells are listed as leading individuals under Band 1 reinforcing St John’s Chambers’ position for expertise in taxation disputes outside of London.
+In the current edition of Chambers UK Alison Graham-Wells is listed as a leading individual under Band 1 reinforcing St John’s Chambers’ position for expertise in taxation disputes outside of London.

 The team’s core areas of expertise are private client IHT and CGT, VAT, employment-related taxes, corporation tax, tax penalties, and property-related taxes.